By Young Americans Insurance Editorial Team

 References

-2. [2] Insurance Information Institute, “Auto Insurance Basics.” https://www.iii.org/publications/insurance-handbook/insurance-basics/auto-insurance-basics
+- [2] Insurance Information Institute, “Auto Insurance Basics.”
+III.org ↩

-4. [4] National Association of Insurance Commissioners, “Best Practices for Buying Auto Insurance.” https://content.naic.org/article/consumer-insight-does-your-vehicle-have-right-protection-best-practices-buying-auto-insurance
+- [4] National Association of Insurance Commissioners, “A Shopping Tool for Auto Insurance.”
+NAIC.org ↩

-5. [5] National Association of Insurance Commissioners, “Understanding Usage-Based Insurance.” https://content.naic.org/article/consumer-insight-understanding-usage-based-insurance
+- [5] National Association of Insurance Commissioners, “Understanding Usage-Based Insurance.”
+NAIC.org ↩